Skip to main content

 SDG 2 — Zero HungerSDG 12 — Responsible Consumption

-• Specialized organic food businesses — direct relationships with organic market networks in the region
+• Specialized organic food businesses — direct relationships with organic market networks

 Expansion and conservation